TrishadKano/DATA-SCIENCE-PROJECTS/ROUTER/README.md

 # Update the /etc/hosts file:
-sudo nano /etc/hosts

-Modify the second line to:

-127.0.0.1   router
-Restart the machine to apply the new hostname.
+As well as editing hosts file using this command sudo nano /etc/hosts to launch an editor and rename second line 127.0.0.1 to router.
+After this we need to restart our machine so that it’s new name can appear.

 ![Picture2](https://github.com/user-attachments/assets/c0d0b8db-0bbd-4664-8f9a-2a8ddf6cd134)
 # Configuring the DHCP Server
-Install the DHCP server:
+Dynamic Host Configuration Protocol (DHCP) allows you to centralize your IP address management.
+Machines which are added to a network will issue a DHCP request asking any available DHCP server to provide it with configuration information including IP address, subnet mask, gateway, DNS server, We need to update packages and install DHCP server using command below.

 sudo apt update
 sudo apt install isc-dhcp-server